kyma-project/kyma/docs/migration-guide-1.24-2.0.md

 ### ORY Oathkeeper without Dex

+WARNING!
+If you are using Kyma in evaluation profile, it might be the case that your OAuth2 protected APIRules, no longer accessible.
+If you face the issue of getting a 401 Unauthorized with "client_id unknown" when fetching a token for your created OAuth2Clients, please restart the ory-hydra-maester pods.
+This will trigger ORY refetching the OAuth2Clients.

 With Kyma 2.0, the Dex component becomes deprecated.
 Existing API Rules that have a JWT access strategy defined must be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.
 Follow these steps to migrate your API Rule custom resources (CRs):

 1. List all the API Rule CRs having a JWT access strategy defined.
 Run: